 - Knock Knock Movie Explained - December 9, 2021

 - The Blackcoat’s Daughter Explained: All You Need To Know - March 29, 2021

 2036 Origin Unknown is a 2018 sci-fi film starring Katee Sackhoff as the main character, Mackenzie “Mack” Wilson.
 The film centers around a Mars exhibition that was overtaken by the AI bot, ARTI.

 Did you watch this film and still have questions?
 Don’t feel bad — even though the bulk of the movie takes place in one setting, there are many changes in the storyline, and they all happen suddenly.

 Mixed with the science mumbo-jumbo that the average person doesn’t understand, following 2036 Origin Unknown isn’t easy and you’ll have to watch this film a couple of times to fully understand what happened.

-Or, you can continue reading this guide where we will explain the events that occurred, plus a possible explanation of the ending.
+Or, you can continue reading this guide to get the full 2036 Origin Unknown Explained rundown, where we will explain the events that occurred, plus a possible explanation of the ending.

 First, if you haven’t watched the film, we suggest you do so before reading this explanation.
 2036 Origin Unknown is currently streaming on YouTube with ads.